YonicDev/yonic-corner-legacy/README.md

 The music player requires Flash Player 6 or higher, and works with all browsers mentioned above.
 If you're on a modern system, Ruffle may work.

-> ⚠ **Flash Player 7 is known to cause freeze-ups or crashes, but at this point in time it should remain stable** under the most modern versions of emulators like PCEm and SheepShaver, and most virtual machines.
+> ⚠ **Flash Player 7 is known to cause freeze-ups or crashes, but at this point in time it should remain stable** under the most modern versions of emulators like PCEm and SheepShaver, and some virtual machines with a compatible video driver.
 It is recommended to use Flash Player 6 on Mac OS and Windows 95, and 8 or 9 in Windows 98.

 ## Differences between Modern and Legacy versions